Kuda-gitsune: General description

+Other sources have described the smallness of the kuda-gitsune by comparing it to the size of a house mouse, or the size of a matchbox.

 The Shōzan chomon kishū (想山著聞奇集) (1850) also provided visual illustration of a specific anecdotal example, which reportedly had a catlike face, otter-like body, gray-colored fur, and was about the size of a squirrel, with a thick tail.